MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 <a name="test"></a>

 ## Test your configuration

++ Launch the diagnostic tests:
+  + On Machine Learning Server 9.3
+    1. Launch a command line window or terminal with administrator/root/sudo privileges.

+    1. In that window, use the CLI to test the configuration.
+Learn more about [diagnostic tests](../operationalize/configure-run-diagnostics.md).
+For the full test of the configuration, enter the following in the CLI:
+     ```
+     az ml admin diagnostic configure
+     ```
+  + On earlier versions:
     1. [Launch the administration utility](configure-admin-cli-launch.md) with administrator privileges (Windows) or root/sudo privileges (Linux).

     1. From the main menu, choose **Run Diagnostic Tests**.

        If you have not authenticated yet, you must provide your username and password.

     1. From the diagnostic menu, choose **Test configuration** for a 'health report' of the configuration including a code execution test.

 1. Review the test results.
 If any issues arise, a raw report appears.
 You can also investigate the [log files](#logs) and attempt to resolve the issues.